CycloKid/citrios/README.md

 ## Download

-The emulator itself is not out, but you can try it out by taking the build from the latest Github Workflow !
+The emulator itself is not out, but you can try it out by taking the build from the latest Github Workflow (or [Nightly.link](https://nightly.link/rinsuki/citra/workflows/ci/ios_frontend)

-We also more than gladly accept used 3DS consoles!
-If you would like to give yours away, don't hesitate to join our [Discord server](https://citra-emu.org/discord/) and talk to bunnei.

 ## License

-Citra is licensed under the GPLv2 (or any later version).
+Citra (base) is licensed under the GPLv2 (or any later version).
 Refer to the [LICENSE.txt](https://github.com/citra-emu/citra/blob/master/license.txt) file.